How Does Cashless Payment Work: A Guide

 Transfer

-• Credit/Debit Cards: The issuing bank transfers the funds to the acquiring (merchant's) bank.
+• Credit/debit cards: The issuing bank transfers the funds to the acquiring (merchant's) bank.

-• Mobile Wallets: The wallet provider initiates the transfer from the linked bank account or card to the merchant's account.
+• Mobile wallets: The wallet provider initiates the transfer from the linked bank account or card to the merchant's account.

 • Cryptocurrencies: Funds are transferred from the payer's digital wallet to the merchant's wallet on the blockchain.